 We spent time planning our wedding, coming back for Harvest Raid (our local group’s yearly event), and a couple of Pennsics, before we began walking to practices last summer, driving to winter practice where a couple non-combatant folks started bringing arts projects, then we renewed our membership and I became an officer.

+The SCA can be hard to do as a part time hobby.
+But, I needed an activity outside the home, and having an activity we are already familiar with is immensely helpful!
 Recently, I have found some beautiful ways to immerse myself in the art of the period, learning the basics of illumination from Duchess Dorinda.
 I am the shire’s current Minister of Arts and Sciences which has made me feel important and purposeful, organizing meetings with our gracious host, Lady Keinven, and reporting to the kingdom MoAS about all the wonderful projects our group is working on.
 Being an officer makes me feel significant in a society where the lowly individual can disappear in the crowd.
 This is both a criticism and not a criticism: It is a fact of a large organization that many people go unnoticed.
 I think that’s why His Highness’ missive is so important.
 It’s also why I keep looking for ways to enjoy the Society when I have lost interest time and time again.

 We continue to encounter all sorts of enthusiasm.
 As my husband put it, there are really two different types of over-enthusiasm.
 People who are: